featheredtoast/discourse-launcher-extras/README.md

 Allows easier exporting of configuration from discourse's pups configuration to a docker compose configuration.

-Still probably needs some way of exporting multi containers...

-TODO: Maybe compose can take in multiple containers, and combine them all in one.
+Allows multiple build containers: `launcher-extras compose app data`

+### Limitations

-Downside, this means all env is shared between containers, probably. and value of all env needs to be the same.
+compose's build uses a common env - all shared env keys need to be the same (EG LANG).

+The written .envrc will only work with the same key/values, but won't work if each container are assumng different values.

 ## Concourse generation

-Generates a concourse directory for build jobs.
+Generates a concourse directory to build an image for a job.

 it generates a yaml file with the following key/value pairs: